harshadk13/Data_Warehouses/README.md

 ### Architecture:
 - **Storage:** Uses relational or columnar databases optimized for structured data storage.
-- **Data Modeling:** Schema-on-write approach where data is structured and optimized for querying and analysis.
+- **Data Modeling:** Schema on write approach where data is structured and optimized for querying and analysis.
 - **ETL Processes:** Data undergoes Extract, Transform, Load (ETL) processes to ensure consistency and reliability.
 - **Tools and Technologies:** Relies on SQL-based querying, OLAP for complex analysis, and integration tools.